gonzalo-janer/maya-vaccine-solve/README.md

 ## 4. delete_vaccine_remnants.py

-Last step is to delete the .py files that cause new maya files to become infected.
+Last step is to delete the .py files created by the virus that cause new maya files to become infected.

 COMING SOON